For the College of Occupational Therapists of Ontario, a big part of being accountable to the public is transparency.

 Council Meetings Materials

 Council meetings are open to the public.
-To arrange to attend a meeting, please contact Andjelina Stanier, Excecutive Assistant - Executive Office.
+To arrange to attend a meeting, please contact Andjelina Stanier, Executive Assistant - Executive Office

 At their October 29, 2015 meeting, Council approved publication of Council agendas, highlights and detailed minutes on the College website.
-View the meeting schedule and latest meeting information under Council Meetings and Materials.
+At their January 26, 2017 meeting, Council took another step toward becoming more transparent and approved publication of Council meeting packages on the College website in advance of their meetings.
+View the meeting schedule and latest meeting information under Council Meeting Materials

 In October 2014, the Minister of Health and Long-Term Care asked each health regulatory College to describe how its information is and will be provided to the public.
 That request and our response are posted below: